IvanFernande/ros2_gazebo_with_opencv/README.md

 ```

 ### Step 3: Install Additional Dependencies
+If you don’t have `cv_bridge` or `OpenCV` installed, you can install them with the following commands:
 ```bash
 sudo apt update
 sudo apt install ros-humble-cv-bridge python3-opencv
 ```

 ## File Structure
+The project file structure is as follows:
 ```bash
 .
 └── src